A reduction theorem for the Navarro Alperin weight conjecture: Simple groups with abelian Sylow 2-subgroups

 \begin{proof} Let $L$ be a non-abelian simple group with abelian Sylow 2-subgroups.
 According to Walter's classification \cite{Wa69}, the group $L$ has to be the first Janko group $J_1$, a Ree group ${}^2\textup{G}_2(3^{2n+1})$ (with $n\ge 1$), or a special linear group $\textup{PSL}_2(q)$ with $2\which q$ or $q\equiv \pm 3\ \textup{(mod 8)}$.
 Thus this assertion follows by Propositions~\ref{lem:Janko}, \ref{prop:sl2}, \ref{prop:ree}. \end{proof}

-Finally, we are able to prove the Galois Alperin weight conjecture for finite groups with abelian Sylow 2-subgroups.
+Finally, we are able to prove the NAW weight conjecture for finite groups with abelian Sylow 2-subgroups.

 \begin{proof}[Proof of Theorem~D] Since $G$ possesses abelian Sylow 2-subgroups, the same property holds for every non-abelian simple group involved in $G$.
-Thus by Theorem~\ref{thm-reduction}, to prove that the GAW conjecture holds for $G$, it suffices to show that the inductive GAW condition holds for every non-abelian simple group with abelian Sylow 2-subgroups, which follows from Corollary~\ref{cor-abel-Sy}. \end{proof}
+Thus by Theorem~\ref{thm-reduction}, to prove that the NAW conjecture holds for $G$, it suffices to show that the inductive NAW condition holds for every non-abelian simple group with abelian Sylow 2-subgroups, which follows from Corollary~\ref{cor-abel-Sy}. \end{proof}